 Friends of the Children - Fargo-Moorhead

-Friends of the Children is launching a new chapter that will pair children facing the greatest obstacles from Fargo, Moorhead and West Fargo with a salaried, professional mentor, called a Friend, from kindergarten through high school graduation - 12+ years.
+Friends of the Children launched new chapter that will pair children facing the greatest obstacles from Fargo, Moorhead and West Fargo with a salaried, professional mentor, called a Friend, from kindergarten through high school graduation - 12+ years.
 No matter what.
 Beginning this fall 2019, we will invite children whose families have faced significant challenges - like homelessness, substance use, or foster care - to join our program.

 In both North Dakota and Minnesota, the number of youth experiencing foster care is increasing.
 On any given day in the Fargo-Moorhead region, at least 50 children ages 4-6 are in foster care.
 Parental substance abuse is now the leading reason for a child's placement in foster care in North Dakota and Minnesota.
 1 in 5 people who are homeless in Fargo and Moorhead are children.
 These challenges create obstacles that challenge a youth’s ability to be successful in school and in life.